In This Article

 Best Growing Conditions for Aloe Plants

 Like other succulents, aloes prefer conditions that emulate the hot, dry, sunny desert.
-Plant yours in a container that’s a few inches larger than the base of your aloe, and make sure it has good drainage—at least one large hole in the bottom of the pot.
-Plant in a soil specifically formulated for cacti or succulents.
+Plant yours in a container that’s a few inches larger than the base of your aloe, and make sure it has good drainage—at least one large hole in the bottom of the pot is necessary to prevent standing water that can damage its roots.

-Mature aloe plants will also grow babies, or "aloe pups.”
-These can be left to grow alongside the mother plant—just watch for signs that the pot is getting too crowded, like a tired-looking mother plant surrounded by several pups.
+If your plant is happy in its conditions, it will regularly produce small plants that will grow out from the roots of the larger plant.
+These babies, or "aloe pups,” can be left to grow alongside the mother plant—just watch for signs that the pot is getting too crowded, like a tired-looking mother plant surrounded by several pups.

-How to Propagate Aloe Pups
+How to Propagate Your Aloe Plant

-It’s exciting to see a new green shoot coming up from the soil in your aloe pot—but don’t be too hasty to send that pup off on its own.
+Step 1: Choose the right time to remove the aloe pup.
+It’s exciting to see a new green shoot coming up from the soil in your plant's pot—but don’t be too hasty to remove it.
 Wait until pups have several leaves, or until they’re about 20 percent of the size of the parent plant, before removing them.